Alexander Ivanov (chess player)

+Ivanov has won the USCF Grand Prix four times (1991, 1993, 1994, and 1996).

 Notable victories

 In 2011, Ivanov defeated Varuzhan Akobian and Daniel Naroditsky in the US Championship.

 In 1988, Ivanov won against IBM’s Deep Thought in Pittsburgh, Pennsylvania.

 Notable placings

-Ivanov won first at the 1980 Young Masters Championship of the USSR.
-He also tied for first with Anatoly Karpov and Boris Gulko at a 1982 Moscow tournament that featured 51 grandmasters.
-In addition, he shared first place in the 1989 National Open and World Open events.
+Ivanov placed second at the 1980 Young Masters Championship of the USSR.
+He shared first place in the 1989 World Open chess tournament.
 He was joint US champion in 1995 (with Nick de Firmian and Patrick Wolff), and Pan American champion in 1998.
 In 2007 he tied for first place with Julio Granda, Varuzhan Akobian, Darcy Lima and Eduardo Iturrizaga in the American Continental Championship in Cali.
 He also won the 135th Annual New York State Championship in 2013, winning $1,500.